mayankkuhaad/taskflow/UPDATES.md

 Services are now deterministic and easily testable.

 Clean separation between controller logic (access control, formatting) and service logic (persistence, validation).

+### Tasks Module Enhancements
+🧠 Summary
+The TasksModule was significantly enhanced to support robust task management, filtering, scheduling, and queue-based processing.
+Refactors focused on clean architecture, validation, rate limiting, and scalable persistence using Redis and BullMQ.

+📌 Key Enhancements
+📝 Create Task (POST /tasks)
+✅ Validates against duplicate tasks with same title and due date for a user.

+✅ Parses ISO strings into Date objects for dueDate.

+✅ Automatically enqueues tasks to BullMQ (taskQueue) with deduplication (jobId: task-{id}) and cleanup policies (removeOnComplete, removeOnFail).

+✅ Secure user association via userId.

+📋 Get Tasks with Filters (GET /tasks)
+✅ Supports filters: status, priority, search, dueDateBefore, dueDateAfter.

+✅ Implements pagination with page and limit.

+✅ Ensures tasks are scoped to the authenticated user.

+✅ Uses createQueryBuilder for advanced SQL filtering and efficient querying.

+✅ Includes relation to assignee (if exists) using leftJoinAndSelect.

+🔄 Update Task Status (PATCH /tasks/:id/status)
+✅ Allows authenticated users to update status of their own tasks.

+✅ Enforces ownership check before allowing updates.

+✅ Throws appropriate exceptions (NotFoundException, ForbiddenException) for invalid access.

+✅ Clean response structure using TaskResponseDto.

+✅ DTO Validation
+All DTOs (CreateTaskDto, UpdateTaskStatusDto, TaskFilterDto) use class-validator and class-transformer.

+ValidationPipe ensures safe transformation and readable error feedback to the client.

+📦 Task Queue Integration (BullMQ)
+✅ Tasks are queued asynchronously for background processing.

+✅ Deduplicates jobs using Redis jobId.

+✅ Cleans up completed jobs automatically.

+✅ Supports retry strategy for failed jobs (removeOnFail: { count: 3 }).

+⚙️ Redis-Based Rate Limiting
+✅ @RateLimit() decorator used on sensitive endpoints.

+✅ Implements atomic Redis operations (INCR, EXPIRE) for accurate throttling.

+✅ SHA256-hashes IPs to protect user privacy.

+✅ Clean exception thrown (TooManyRequestsException) with safe message.

+🔐 Access Control & Ownership
+All task actions are protected by JwtAuthGuard.

+Task updates/deletion are restricted to the task owner only.

+Admin-level logic is ready to be added if required later.

+🧼 Response Formatting & DTOs
+All endpoints return consistent structure:

+json
+Copy
+Edit
+{
+  "success": true,
+  "message": "Task status updated successfully", "data": { ... }
+}
+DTOs exclude sensitive or unnecessary internal fields.

+toTaskResponseDto() used to format task entities cleanly.

+✅ Exception Handling
+Used global HttpExceptionFilter for consistent error responses.

+Custom error messages used instead of raw database errors or stack traces.